 - Toy drones – These offer the most basic features and are often pale trinkets when compared to higher-end models.

 - Video drones – Very popular with photographers and filmmakers.

 - Racing drones – Maximize speed and agility while minimizing weight and excess features.
 Their drones are extremely easy to maneuver for skilled pilots and nearly impossible for amateurs.

 The different models all offer a wide variety of features, and there’s no reason to pay a fortune for features you don’t care about at the expense of features you want.

-Drone performance is a crucial aspect to ownership and responsible piloting.
+Drone performance is a crucial aspect of ownership and responsible piloting.
 You will need some acrobatic features if you want to be a stunt pilot.
 Exploratory pilots will want to focus on longer flight times and drones that come with multiple batteries and extended ranges.

-If you’re piloting for aerial shots and to capture memories without that obnoxious selfie stick, then be sure to focus your efforts on drones with high quality image capturing capability.
+If you’re piloting for aerial shots and to capture memories without that obnoxious selfie stick, then be sure to focus your efforts on drones with high-quality image capturing capability.

 The Federal Aviation Administration (FAA) has begun regulating drones.
 You have to make sure you are following the FAA guidelines if you want to keep your drone from being confiscated and banned.